-It is part of the philosophy of the Corporation that at all times it shall comply with the law as it applies to the Corporation and will demonstrate ethical behaviour.
-The Corporation believes that ensuring everyone in the Corporation complies with the law is simply part of good management.
+Compliance is an essential part of good governance and that is why the Corporation's position is that it shall, at all times, comply with the law as it applies to the Corporation and demonstrate ethical behaviour.
 Every officer, contractor, agent and distributor of the Corporation is required to comply with all aspects of the law and to act ethically at all times.